noaa-pifsc/esd-arp-resources/_pages/benthic_team.md

   image_caption: "2023 NCRMP.
 Credit: NOAA Fisheries/Damaris Torres-Pulliza"
   alt: "coral taxa and symbionts"
   title: "What do we survey"
-  excerpt: We collect benthic data of shallow coral reef ecosystems (up to 100ft).
+  excerpt: We collect benthic data of shallow coral reef ecosystems (up to 100 ft).
 This means identifying, counting, and sizing different organisms on the seafloor.
 We conduct <b>coral demography</b> surveys (coral composition & condition of adults and juveniles), as well as <b>benthic cover</b> surveys (cover of algae, CCA, hard coral, and other taxa).
 Read more on  benthic cover in the NCRMP Data Viz Tool <a href = "https://ncrmp.coralreef.noaa.gov/pages/ncrmp-data#BenthicSection" target= "_blank">documentation</a>.
   url: https://www.fisheries.noaa.gov/pacific-islands/ecosystems/coral-health-and-threats-pacific-islands
   btn_label: "More on Coral Health & Threats"
   btn_class: "btn--primary"